Overview of CSA Farm Shares

 -

-Spring: A combination of our own produce — greens from our greenhouses and hearty storage crops in the early spring; fresh mushrooms from our caves; fresh crops from our fields later in the spring such as green garlic, baby salad greens, radishes, herbs, etc. — as well as local pantry items sourced from our favorite farmers and producers across New England.
+Spring: Our Spring Pantry Shares showcase a combination of our own produce — greens from our greenhouses and hearty storage crops in the early spring; fresh mushrooms from our caves; fresh crops from our fields later in the spring such as green garlic, baby salad greens, radishes, herbs, etc. — as well as local pantry items sourced from our favorite farmers and producers across New England.
 Pantry items include favorites such as fresh bread from Nashoba Brook Bakery in Concord; Karma Coffee beans roasted just down the road from the farm; preserved and pickled summertime fruits and veggies from local farms; dry beans from Maine, maple syrup from Vermont, and wildflower honey from our friends at Boston Honey Company.
 As a “Pantry Share,” it is inspired by the many talented producers who supply their artisanal foods to our Boston farmstores year-round, to help satisfy our spring cravings for eating local food, grown and prepared with love.

 -

-Summer and Autumn (Peak Season): Here’s a look at some of the produce our customers can expect in their Farm Share boxes at three different times in the summer and fall.
+Summer and Autumn (Peak Season): Here’s a look at some of the produce our customers can expect in their Vegetable Farm Share boxes at three different times in the summer and fall.

 -